 The different lessons are organized by level or theme.
 This allows you to benefit from both progressive and personalized learning.

-Babbel adapts to the learning rhythm of everyone.
+Babbel adapts to the learning rhythm of each individual person.
 The application offers a learning path for beginners and another for people who already know the language (deepening course).
 Babbel therefore addresses all profiles.

-We could have evoked other apps to learn Spanish from an iPad.
+We could have discussed plenty of other apps to learn Spanish on your smartphone or tablet, notably “Mosa Lingua”.

-Notably “Mosa Lingua”.
-Test different applications and then select the one that suits you best.
+You should test different applications and then select the one that suits you best.
 It’s up to you to make your choice.
 In any case, you will find that you will quickly become addicted.
-Here is a summary of the advantages of learning Spanish on iPad:
+Here is a summary of the advantages of learning Spanish on your phone or tablet:

 Learn Spanish almost everywhere!

 But be careful, you should not expect to become bilingual in Spanish overnight.
 To consolidate your knowledge gained through the iPad, it may be useful to take some Spanish lessons with a private teacher.